klequis/klequis.io/site/content/blog/ubuntu-vm-virtualbox/index.md

 ![banner](media/hero-blog.png)

 There are many reasons why you may want to build a Linux virtual machine.
 For me, as an employee of large corporations I was a Windows user for nearly 15 years and used mostly Microsoft development tools.
-When I left the corportate world and started using non-Microsoft tools I quickly realized that most 'how to' information on the web was for Mac or Linux.
+When I left the corporate world and started using non-Microsoft tools I quickly realized that most 'how to' information on the web was for Mac or Linux.
 I either had to search harder to find Windows information or spend time figuring it out.
 Not wanting to buy a Mac at that point I tried Linux and have been using it for the past five years.
 While I originally used Ubuntu in a virtual machine, I eventually removed Windows and installed Ubuntu.
 I have Windows as a virtual machine because I love Microsoft Excel.

-Here are a few other reasons to consider linux:
+Here are a few other reasons to consider Linux:
 - Your app will run on Linux in production and you want to do development on Linux as well to reduce the complications of development and deployment.
 - You want to run a web and/or database server on Linux.
 - You may be curious about a different operating system.